jamboid/Fuzz/README.md

 With Fuzz 1.0 you added a prefix-only class to an element to add basic properties (e.g. "fd" as base class added to each Field element).
 Fuzz 2.0 removes the need for this extra class by using CSS3 selectors to target the prefix portion of the new class name structure.

-For example, we can add basic properties to a main navigation Component, **cp_MainNav**, by using the CSS selector **[class^="cp_"]**.
+For example, we can add basic properties to a navigation Component, **cp_Nav**, by using the CSS selector **[class^="cp_"]**.

 #### 2. Use the "element-modifier" part of the BEM syntax in Sass

 Sass 3.3 adds a shorthand syntax for creating BEM (block-element-modifier) class structures.
 The block-element relationship is less important in Fuzz, but the **"element-modifier"** relationship is replicated in the **"NameOfElement--variant-name"** portion of the general class syntax.

-For example, we have a set of promo components with the basic Component class **"cp_Promo"**, but also a featured promo component that is styled differently.
+For example, we have a set of promo components with the basic Component class **"cp_Promo"** (see below for more details on Fuzz Components), but also a featured promo component that is styled differently.
 To create this feature promo component we would add the class **"cp_Promo--feature"**.
 This allows us to write the following Sass code:

 ```scss
 .cp_Promo {